 What you need

-A bag filled with toys readily available from around the house (my kids especially liked the ones that were similar to the ones mentioned in a story – books, boat, bottle of milk (it was actually Oberweis bottle of half-and-half), a fan, a ball, a toy cake, a fish, a cup, …
+A bag filled with toys.
+My kids picked the ones mentioned in a story – books, a boat, a bottle of milk (it was actually Oberweis bottle of half-and-half), a fan, a ball, a toy cake, a fish, a cup, …

 What to do

 Invite your budding engineers to build a structure using objects they pull out of the bag.
 Extend the play by introducing craft sticks and sticky tape to make building easier (or, depending on their frame of mind, more ambitious).

 What you need